sjarmak/search-engine-comparator/readme.md

 # Academic Search Results Comparison Tool

 A web-based tool for comparing search result similarities across multiple academic search indexers, including SciX, Google Scholar, Web of Science, and Semantic Scholar.
+The tool also includes advanced boosting algorithms for re-ranking search results based on citation counts, publication date, document type, and other scholarly metadata.

 NOTE: Web of Science is not yet configured in the current code.